HuyNguyen-hust/flash-attn-101/README.md

 ## Overview
 This repository is made for self-taught purpose, providing a simplified implementation of the attention mechanism, covering the naive implementation, flash attention 1, and flash attention 2.

-## Key Differences
-Unlike above implementations this repository implements parallel computation over the sequence length (in flash attention 2), as suggested in the paper.

 ## Build and Run
 This repository includes a Makefile to automate the building and running of the CUDA programs.
 Simply run the following command: